 The magazine was gutted by the bad dragon, but finding out what really happened was a voyage of discovery through the labyrinth.

 Fortunately, I filmed the bad dragon in action, including a visit from his co-conspirator, a former military intelligence operative who came to the office to deliver a two-day magic show intended to persuade the impoverished and naive staff that blue skies were ahead.

-Check out my 20-part series “The Strategic Meeting,” by clicking the image of me with a hookah on the upper right.
+Check out my 20-part series “The Strategic Meeting.”
 It plays just like a Christopher Guest mockumentary, but it’s all hilariously true.